 - Full-day mythology tour at the Acropolis and Acropolis museum.
 This tour includes a map of Ancient Athens and an illustrated Acropolis post card.

-- Guided tour of the Acropolis in a small group.
+- Guided Acropolis tours in a small group.
 This tour includes skip-the-line entry.

 Visiting the Acropolis: all you need to know